 Nicole is the Volunteer Coordinator and a caseworker and mediator for the Restorative Action Centre.
 Nicole graduated with a BA in Conflict Resolution and Rhetoric, Writing, and Communications.
 Her background includes human rights education and working with youth organizations in the community to promote healthy choices, relationships, and communication.

-Clare is a caseworker for the Restorative Action Centre.
-She began with the position of Community Outreach/ Intake Worker with the Community Resolution Centre in August of 2016, and previously served as a practicum student in 2014.
-She holds a BA in Peace and Conflict Transformation Studies and is currently an apprentice mediator.
+Clare is a Caseworker for the Restorative Action Centre.
+She has been involved with Mediation Services since 2014.
+She began as a volunteer mediator and the position of Community Outreach/ Intake Worker with the Community Resolution Centre in August of 2016 before transitioning into Caseworker with the Restorative Action Centre.
 Clare has a background in public speaking, planning community events and pastoral work.

 Jasmine is a caseworker in the Restorative Action Centre and Community Resolution Centre.
 She has been involved with Mediation Services in various capacities (Volunteer, Community Outreach, and Caseworker) since 2011.
 She holds a BA in Conflict Resolution from the University of Winnipeg, and a certificate in Mediation from Resolution Skills Centre.
 Her background is in public speaking and office administration.